-To support parents in their quest for natural solutions that are backed by scientific evidence, here is a list of the treatment options that can be used.
-All these different treatments don't involve the use of OCD medication that could affect their child's brain development, here are some natural yet effective treatments for OCD
+To support you in your quest for natural solutions, here is a list of the treatment options that can be used.
+All these different treatments don't involve the use of OCD medication that could affect your child's brain development, here are some natural yet effective treatments for OCD.

-Exposure and Response Prevention therapy (ERP) is a first-line treatment for OCD.
-Cognitive behavioral therapy can work with OCD but only when combined with exposure therapy where kids are given opportunities to safely explore their obsessions and compulsions.
+Exposure and Response Prevention therapy (ERP) is the primary treatment for OCD.
+While cognitive behavioral therapy (CBT) can help, ERP works best when combined with exposure therapy, allowing children to safely face their obsessions and compulsions.

-I recall working with Noah whose OCD was so bad that he couldn't go to school because he couldn't get in a moving vehicle.
-His brain was in an extremely hijacked state, so we did neurofeedback and PEMF first to calm his brain before we could even attempt ERP.
+I remember working with a young boy named Noah whose OCD was so intense he couldn’t even ride in a car to go to school.
+His brain was in a highly activated state, so we began with neurofeedback and PEMF therapy to calm his mind before starting ERP.

 #2 Neurofeedback

-Neurofeedback is used to calm the brain and the nervous system and then move an OCD child to a relaxed, parasympathetic state.
-In such a state, the child with OCD starts to think differently and take positive action.
+Neurofeedback is a powerful tool used to calm the brain and nervous system, helping children with OCD shift to a more relaxed, parasympathetic state.
+In this calmer state, children are better able to think clearly and take positive action.

-If the child's nervous system is stressed and hyper-activated, an OCD child won't be able to think, pay attention, and take action to stop their OCD behavior.
-Rather, their stress-hijacked brains get stuck in loops of obsessive thoughts and repetitive behaviors.
+When a child’s nervous system is stressed and overactive, they struggle to think, focus, and take steps to stop their OCD behaviors.
+Instead, their brains get stuck in cycles of obsessive thoughts and repetitive actions.

-Neurofeedback therapy sessions for severe OCD get so powerful because it calms the central nervous system at a subconscious level so the child won't be in a constantly activated state.
-When paired with coaching and psychotherapy, children learn new and effective ways to manage their unwanted thoughts and persistent fears.
+Neurofeedback sessions help by calming the central nervous system at a subconscious level, breaking this cycle of stress.
+When combined with coaching and psychotherapy, children can learn more effective ways to manage their intrusive thoughts and persistent fears.

-Pulsed Electromagnetic Field refers to electromagnetic pulses that can stimulate the nerve cells for healthier functions, activity, and communication.
-A PEMF device can alter the bio-electromagnetic field of certain organs in the body to enhance its cellular functioning.
+PEMF uses electromagnetic pulses to stimulate nerve cells, promoting healthier functions, activity, and communication.
+A PEMF device can alter the bio-electromagnetic field of specific organs, enhancing their cellular function.

-Low-frequency PEMFs pass through the body and penetrate the cells, tissues, organs, and bones without being altered or absorbed.
-As they pass through, they stimulate electrical and chemical processes in the tissues.
+Low-frequency PEMFs pass through the body, penetrating cells, tissues, organs, and bones without being absorbed or altered.
+As they move through, they trigger electrical and chemical processes in the tissues.

-Using PEMF therapy benefits cellular energy, thereby improving cellular health and function.
-Through PEMF therapy, the body can effectively process electrical and chemical exchanges and address imbalances or dysfunctions, leading to natural healing and improved adaptation.
+PEMF therapy boosts cellular energy, improving overall cellular health and function.
+This therapy supports the body’s ability to process electrical and chemical exchanges, addressing imbalances and dysfunctions for natural healing and improved adaptation.

 #4 Nutritional Supplements